Serduk/mobileautomationframeworkjava/README.md

 >
 >export PATH=$JAVA_HOME/bin:/opt/apache-maven/bin:$ANDROID_SDK/emulator:$ANDROID_SDK/platform-tools:$ANDROID_SDK/tools:$ANDROID_HOME/emulator

-Make sure you have exact same order of params in PATH.
-The params makes a difference what is used first and if it's different from what you see above some of the commands like 'adb' or 'emulator' might not as expected.
+Make sure you have exact same order as params in the PATH.
+The params order has an impact on what is used first.
+If yours is different from what you see above - some of the commands like 'adb' or 'emulator' might not work as expected.
 Press the ‘esc’ key and then type ‘:wq’ and press enter to save and quit vim.
-Restart terminal to pickup the new .bash_profile then run the following commands to check that it do not throw an error:
+Restart terminal to pickup the new .bash_profile then run the following commands to check that it does not throw an error:
 >adb
 >
 >emulator